 - Not attending a CBE school - Charter, Private or Home School

-- Living within our designated districts - Nolan Hill, Sherwood, Hamptons, Edgemmont, Dalhousie, Varsity or Brentwood (west of Charleswood Drive)
+- Living within our designated districts - Nolan Hill, Sherwood, Hamptons, Edgemont, Dalhousie, Varsity or Brentwood (west of Charleswood Drive)

 - Living outside our designated districts, but within CBE's Area 1.

-Students interested in Math IB, Biology IB, Physics IB, Business Management IB or a full IB Diploma Programme should be registered appropriate courses in the first semester of their Grade 10 year.
-Students interested in pursuing these IB courses, or a full IB programme (beginning the second semester of Grade 10) will submit an application to the IB Coordinator in November of their Grade 10 year.
-As the IB programme is designed to be a programme rather than individual courses of enrichment, acceptance into the programme will look at the applicant’s total requests and teacher recommendations.
-A well-rounded programme will receive priority attention and placement.
+Students interested in Math IB, Biology IB, Physics IB, Business Management IB or a full IB Diploma Program must be registered in appropriate courses in the first semester of their Grade 10 year.
+Students interested in pursuing these IB courses, or a full IB program (beginning the second semester of Grade 10) will submit an application to the IB Coordinator in November of their Grade 10 year.
+As the IB program is designed to be a program rather than individual courses of enrichment, acceptance into the program will look at the applicant’s total requests and teacher recommendations.
+A well-rounded program will receive priority attention and placement.